ipfabric/docs/docs/platform_first_steps/00-quick_start.md

     Importing the OVA will use the base requirements of 4 CPUs, 16 GB RAM, and 90 GB HDD.

-## First Boot Wizard
+## IPF CLI Config

-The First Boot Wizard needs to be completed during the IP Fabric virtual machine's initial deployment.
-The First Boot Wizard introduces the configuration of basic network parameters, including IP address, DNS, or proxy settings.
+IPF CLI Config needs to be completed during the IP Fabric virtual machine's initial deployment.
+IPF CLI Config introduces the configuration of basic network parameters, including IP address, DNS, or proxy settings.

-Follow the instructions in [First Boot Wizard](02-boot_wizard.md).
+Follow the instructions in [IPF CLI Config](02-ipf_cli_config.md).

 ## Accessing User Interface